PlayFab Party release notes

 Additional notes:

-- The internal refreshing functionality was removed because most games are expected to make their own PlayFab calls and so having both the game and the Party library fetching entity tokens causes unnecessary service load to basically manage two sets of tokens.
+• The internal refreshing functionality was removed because most games are expected to make their own PlayFab calls.
+Having both the game and the Party library fetch entity tokens causes unnecessary service load to manage two sets of tokens.

 Chat API Changes